SuperHumano/YTD/README.md

 1. If you dont have installed the pip pyinstaller, on your terminal: pip install pyinstaller

-2. Now we create the app, you can adjust the name of main.py to your current .py file that the code is placed:
+2. Now we create the app:
 --onefile --noconsole --icon=YTD.ico main.py

 3. A dist directory has been created inside your python's project: